 The final destination for pioneering Cumberlanders.

-Further east on Minto Road is the Cumberland Cemetery, burial site for Cumberland residents over the past 120 years.
+Further east on Minto Road is the Cumberland Municipal Cemetery, the burial site for Cumberland residents over the past 120 years.
 The Cumberland Cemetery is the home of Ginger Goodwin’s grave and also a popular pilgrimage destination.
 Ginger Goodwin was a local labour leader whose slaying in 1918 led to strikes and riots across the Country.
 A cemetery book with a detailed map of the grave sites is available at the Museum.